Arizona railroading is known for flat deserts, high mountains, and

-While the line the Grand Canyon Railway operates on today has had a rocky history since the Atchison, Topeka & Santa Fe Railway (the Santa Fe) gave up on its branch to the Grand Canyon in 1974, today the tourist line is one of the most popular excursions in the country with its top-notch services and stunning scenery of the Arizona desert and Grand Canyon National Park.
-As the popularity of the Grand Canyon Railway has certainly increased over the past twenty years since its inception in 1988 and today, the railroad's fleet of diesel locomotives carry you in a fleet of restored passenger equipment ranging from café and club cars to observations and domes for unparalleled enjoyment and spectacular views.
+One of the most popular train rides in the country, the Grand Canyon Railway offers top-notch services and stunning scenery of the Arizona desert and Grand Canyon National Park.
+Its heritage fir began in 1974 when the fabled Atchison, Topeka & Santa Fe Railway gave up its route the South Rim.
+The popularity of the Grand Canyon has certainly increased since its inception in 1988 and today, the railroad's diesel and steam locomotives carry you in a fleet of restored passenger equipment ranging from café and club cars to observations and domes for unparalleled enjoyment and spectacular views.

 Old Pueblo Trolley

 The Old Pueblo Trolley is not so much an excursion train as it is a fully operational trolley system serving University Boulevard and 4th Avenue in Tuscon.
 Along with the trolley the organization operates buses and also manages the nearby Southern Arizona Transportation Museum.

 Paradise & Pacific Railroad/McCormick-Stillman Railroad Park

 The Paradise & Pacific Railroad is located in Scottsdale and

 is part of the McCormick-Stillman Railroad Park.
 The train itself is